 As we continue to look at ways to support our members, we are posting updates to our COVID-19 response here.
 Please check this page often.
 Many of the below are time-limited, temporary benefits during the COVID-19 pandemic.

-Medically-appropriate COVID-19 tests have $0 cost-share during the national public health emergency period, currently scheduled to end July 19, 2021.
-Medically appropriate COVID-19 tests must be FDA-authorized or approved, and ordered or reviewed by a health care professional to either 1) diagnose if the virus is present in a person due to symptoms or potential exposure, or 2) help in the treatment of the virus for a person.
+Medically-appropriate COVID-19 tests have $0 cost-share during the national public health emergency period, currently scheduled to end January 15, 2022.
+Medically-appropriate COVID-19 tests must be FDA-authorized or approved, and be ordered or reviewed by a health care professional to either 1) diagnose if the virus is present in a person due to symptoms or potential exposure, or 2) help in the treatment of the virus for a person.
 This coverage applies to in-network and out-of-network tests for Individual and Employer-sponsored health plans.